 - Visit the CCBL Community Partner Map to see what other sites are located near yours.

 To Request Travel Assistance for Gas When Using Your Own Vehicle You MUST:

 - Submit Proof of Insurance: Iowa law requires you to carry proof of insurance in your vehicle; it’s probably found in your glove compartment.
-Submit a copy of your card to Liz Vande Kieft in the Community-Based Learning reception area in the Center for Global Experiential Learning, 2nd floor North in Geisler Library.
-You may also take a clear picture of the entire card and email to Liz at email@example.com or mail to Campus Box 0112.
+Submit a copy of your card to Community-Based Learning in the Center for Global Experiential Learning, 2nd floor North in Geisler Library.
+You may also take a clear picture of the entire card and email it to Debbie Abel at email@example.com or mail to Campus Box 0112.
 Please be sure the card has not expired and is your most recent copy.
 Requests for travel assistance will not be granted until proof of insurance is received.